Top 10 attractions in Sydney

 The Sydney Harbor Bridge, located just next to the Sydney Opera House, is another landmark in the city.
 Built in 1932, the Bridge was built across The Sydney Harbour, connecting the CBD (Central Business District) with the North Coast.

 There are several ways to explore the bridge.
 The Opera Bar, which is directly opposite to the bridge, is one of the best places to take pictures of the bridge from a distance.
 The bridge has a walkway for pedestrians and a cycleway, meaning you can either bike or walk from one end of the bridge to the other.

 If you are up for an adventure, or simply don’t want to or don’t have the time to walk, why not join one of the many bridge climbing tours hosted by local companies?
 The instructors will guide your way to the top of the Sydney Harbor Bridge, allowing you to overlook the city and enjoy it at its fullest.

 Sydney is a city with a long coastal line.
 Hence, the beaches of Sydney have become one of the biggest selling points.
 One of those particularly famous beaches on the coastal line is Bondi Beach.

 Bondi Beach was featured multiple times in movies and is probably the most famous beach in Australia.
 While the water is clear and the sky is usually blue, which makes Bondi Beach so attractive are the weather and the waves here.
-The northern end of Bondi Beach is not windy and often comes with big waves, which is optimal for surfing.
+The northern end of Bondi Beach is not windy and often comes with big waves, which is optimal for surfing and kayaking.